-- 4.10.a.
-Assignment of rotations must be structured to minimize the frequency of rotational transitions. ^(Core) - 4.10.b.
-Rotations must be of sufficient length to provide a quality educational experience, with a minimum length of one month, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and high-quality assessment and feedback. ^(Core) - 4.10.c.
-Clinical experiences must be structured to facilitate learning in a manner that allows residents to function as part of an effective interprofessional team that works together longitudinally with shared goals of patient safety and quality improvement.
-(Core)
+4.10.a.
+Assignment of rotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and meaningful assessment and feedback.